srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. After you've entered the code below into the **Program.cs** file, you can run the app with the command `dotnet run`.
 This command will run the **Program.cs** file in the current folder.

-## Add Code to Receive Telemetry
+#### Task 2: Add Code to Receive Telemetry

 This section adds code to receive telemetry from the IoT Hub Event Hub endpoint.

 1. If it isn't already open in Visual Studio Code, open the **Program.cs** file for the device app.